Ryan Hunter-Reay: 2012

+2013

+For 2013, Hunter-Reay returned with Andretti Autosport to drive the No. 1 DHL/Sun Drop Dallara DW12-Ilmor-Chevrolet Indy V6 with additional sponsorship from Circle K, Dr. Pepper and Pelotonia.
+He would win only two races at Barber and Milwaukee and finsiehd on the podium four times.
+Hunter-Reay would finish seventh in points with 469 points.

+2014

+In 2014, Hunter-Reay returned with Andretti Autosport to drive the No. 28 DHL Dallara DW12-Honda Indy Turbo V6.

+At the 2014 Indianapolis 500, Hunter-Reay qualified a disappointing nineteenth; however, he would win the race by 0.0600 seconds over Castroneves, the third-closest finish in Indianapolis 500 history behind 2026 and 1992.

+Hunter-Reay would finish sixth in the final point standings with three wins and 563 points.

 2015–2021

 Hunter-Reay struggled significantly following the 2014 season.
-Over a six-year window he only recorded five wins and no wins since winning in Sonoma in 2018, while Andretti Autosport as whole secured two Indianapolis 500 victories and younger drivers Alexander Rossi and Colton Herta emerged as the lead drivers for the team over the same span.
+Over a six-year window, he only recorded five wins and no wins since winning in Sonoma in 2018, while Andretti Autosport as whole secured two Indianapolis 500 victories and younger drivers Alexander Rossi and Colton Herta emerged as the lead drivers for the team over the same span.
 On August 18, 2021, Hunter-Reay announced he would be leaving Andretti Autosport and would be taking a sabbatical from full time IndyCar competition, though he would return for the Indianapolis 500 and other select events with Dreyer & Reinbold Racing.

-2023-present
+2023–present

 Hunter-Reay sat out the 2022 IndyCar Series, but did provide car development and insights for Juncos Hollinger Racing and then rookie Callum Ilott, helping to prep Ilott for the 106th Indianapolis 500.

 In 2023, Hunter-Reay ran in the 107th Indianapolis 500 with Dreyer & Reinbold Racing, finishing eleventh overall in the race.
 On June 8, 2023, Hunter-Reay was announced as the replacement for the recently released Conor Daly at Ed Carpenter Racing.
 Team owner Ed Carpenter announced that Hunter-Reay would race the No. 20 Bitnile Chevrolet full-time for the remainder of the 2023 IndyCar Series.
 Hunter-Reay would be let go from ECR at the end of the 2023 Season to make way for 2023 Indy NXT Champion Christian Rasmussen.
 In 2024, Hunter-Reay would drive in the 108th Running of Indianapolis 500 driving again for Dreyer & Reinbold with Cusick Motorsports.